RogueHat/DeepImageRelevance/README.md

 ## So what does this all mean
 Originally this was meant as a way for me to retrain a different categorization model without having to retrain directly against the dataset, resulting in faster training times.
 Goal achieved I suppose.
 But in doing so I found (not discovered.
 I am sure people way smarter than me have already found this out) a way to represent images in a latent space that is meaningful and can be used in other applications.
 Image Relevancy was the first direct result of this.
 Knowing how VAE's work, I am sure someone can come along and use this to generate content as part of a GAN.
 Someone could throw an LSTM to the output of this thing and even map dialogue to that latent space.
 Kinda exciting not gonna lie, but in any case hope someone out there will find this useful.

+## Impelementation details
+Unforunately my machine is way too underpowered to do the whole search on the VAE output alone.
+In order to speed up my search, I rely on a degraded version of dhash (a well known algorithm for image similarity) and run the relevancy search on the top 10000 images.